Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Limitations and Extensions

-Location data is closely tied to privacy issues, and in many jurisdictions is considered sensitive personal data subject to protection.
-As a new technology that potentially expands the range of contexts in which location tracking is used, the development of Ninja Codes must proceed in tandem with development of effective privacy protection measures.
-To give an example, if a person takes a photo in an environment where Ninja Codes are installed and uploads it to the Internet, an attacker may be able to extract precise location information even if the file had been stripped of relevant metadata.
-A possible defense --- albeit an incomplete one --- may be mounted against such attacks, by exploiting the fact that each time we train the full Ninja Codes pipeline, mutually non-interoperable sets of modules are newly generated; hence we can create ``private'' versions of Ninja Codes, and only distribute their detector/decoder modules to trusted parties.
+PRIVACY.
+Location-tracking technology inevitably entails privacy concerns.
+To give an example, if a person takes a photo in an environment with Ninja Codes and uploads it to the internet, an attacker may be able to extract precise location information even if metadata had been stripped from the file.
+A possible defense --- albeit an incomplete one --- may be mounted against such attacks, by exploiting the fact that Ninja Codes modules are interoperable only with other modules co-trained in the same session; hence we can create ``private'' versions of Ninja Codes, and only permit trusted parties to access the corresponding detectors/decoders.